 Bather’s Beach behind the Old Round House is the most popular beach in Fremantle.
 Near to many attractions, it is preferred by visitors.
-Locals also equally love this 300 metre-long white stretch of sand due to its swallow waters and incredible sunset views.
-The Port Beach North Fremantle is another beautiful beach which starts at the mouth of the Swan river.
+Locals also equally love this 300-metre-long white stretch of sand due to its shallow waters and incredible sunset views.
+The Port Beach North Fremantle is another beautiful beach that starts at the mouth of the Swan River.
 The beach enjoys calm waters and provides beautiful views of Rottnest Island.
-The adjoining village of North Fremantle has plenty of atmospheric cafes, pubs, restaurants and sit outs making it another great place to be in Fremantle.
-Leighton Beach, North Beach and River Beach are a few among other notable beaches in and around Fremantle.
+The adjoining village of North Fremantle has plenty of atmospheric cafes, pubs, restaurants, and sit-outs making it another great place to be in Fremantle.
+Leighton Beach, North Beach, and River Beach are a few other notable beaches in and around Fremantle.

 Best Fremantle Restaurants